dennyxm/langchain_deepseek_study/README.md

 # pycode

-This project demonstrates how to use the Deepseek language model with Langchain for code generation and interactive chat.
+This project demonstrates how to use the Deepseek language model with Langchain for code generation, interactive chat, document embedding, and retrieval-augmented question answering.

 ## Files